What to Do When Your AC Freezes Up in the Middle of Summer

 Get Fast Help from the AC Pros

 At Shalom Heating & Air, we know how urgent AC issues are—especially during a summer heatwave.
-Our expert technicians can quickly diagnose and fix frozen systems, and help you prevent future issues with customized maintenance plans.
+Our expert technicians can quickly diagnose and fix frozen systems, restoring your comfort fast.
+We also help you prevent future issues with customized maintenance plans tailored to your home and equipment.

 Don’t sweat it out another day.
-Call us for reliable service and lasting comfort when your system freezes up.
+Whether it’s a quick fix or a full system inspection, we’re ready to help.
+Call us for reliable service and lasting comfort when your system freezes up—because in the middle of summer, every hour counts.